This article contains affiliate links. If you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.

 If you really want to excel as a golfer, you need more than just natural ability.
-You need information, and you also need technology to get you that data you need.
+You need information, and you also need technology to get you the data you need.
 That’s why plenty of golfers get laser rangefinders so they know exactly how far the pin or a particular part of the fairway is from them.

 Knowing that distance can give you a clue as to which club to use and if the distance is accurate.
 That’s where the Halo XRT6 Laser Rangefinder comes in.